312 Lights, Camera, Audio! Better Video with the Basics

 - About resources that can help you go deeper in learning about video

 Lighting (LED, lightboxes, cans with CFL bulbs), microphones (lapel, shotgun, desktop), and cameras (DSLR, GoPro/sports, smartphone, camcorder).

 Learning & Video Ambassador

-Matthew Pierce, learning & video ambassador from TechSmith Corporation, has created videos for learning and marketing for over a decade.
+Matthew Pierce, learning & video ambassador from TechSmith, has created videos for learning and marketing for over a decade.
 He is the lead behind TechSmith Academy and Camtasia Certification programs.
-Matthew has been a speaker at multiple learning and development-focused and marketing conferences.
+Matthew has been a speaker at multiple learning and development-focused and marketing conferences, and currently leads TechSmith's customer education initiative around video.
 He is a regular contributor to various training publications.
 Matthew has an MS in instructional systems technology from Indiana University.